CEED/libCEED/examples/fluids/README.md

+# libCEED: Fluid Dynamics Examples

 ## libCEED: Navier-Stokes Example

-This page provides a description of the Navier-Stokes example for the libCEED library, based on PETSc.
+This section provides a description of the Navier-Stokes example for the libCEED library, based on PETSc.

 The Navier-Stokes problem solves the compressible Navier-Stokes equations in three dimensions using an explicit time integration.
 The state variables are mass density, momentum density, and energy density.